Cochabamba: Airport

+Municipal waste

 EMSA, the municipal sanitation company, is responsible for the pickup, transportation, storage and removed from urban waste produced.
 EMSA covers 88% of the city and collects 400 tonnes of waste produced per day.
 Through the municipal government of Cochabamba, special containers made available throughout the city for the storage of solid waste common.
 The municipality's sole disposal facility, the K'ara K'ara waste dump (Botadero K'ara K'ara), has been the centre of a long-running controversy over pollution of the air and groundwater; it is frequently blockaded by neighbouring residents demanding changes.

 Media

 Print media

 There are several newspapers in Cochabamba: